vishnuv4/pyscope/README.md

 ## Description

 Tool to simulate digital signals on an oscilloscope.
+Runs on Windows.

 ## Usage